top of page

 Roll grinder modal analysis testing

-A roll grinder was experiencing vibration related quality issues, including chatter marks with a pitch of around 14 mm.
+A roll grinder was experiencing vibration related quality issues, in the form of chatter marks with a pitch of around 14 mm.
 Results of previous investigations indicated that resonant frequencies caused by structural weakness in the machine were amplifying vibrations during grinding.
 A modal analysis was conducted to identify the natural frequencies and deformation modes that were contributing to these issues.

 Procedure